johannesbuchholz/wall-run/README.md

-# Wall Run
+# Wall Run: "Achtung, die Kurve!"

-This is a simple game written in Python 3 for up to six players - playable on one single keyboard.
+This is an interpretation of the game "Achtung die Kurve", purely written in python3 and playable for up to six players - all on one single keyboard.

-This project was inspired by the well known game "AchtungDieKurve".
+Highlights:
+- Up to six-player action on one keyboard
+- Choose from up to 17 powerups
+- Take screenshots of your most glorious victories
+- Mouse-free gameplay thanks to pause and resume function on space bar

 ![displaying wallrun menu](resources/wallrun_menu.png "wallrun menu")
 ![dsiblaying an active wallrun game](resources/wallrun_game.png "wallrun game")